unicode-org/message-format-wg/doc/why_mf_next.md

 ## Core problems with the current `MessageFormat`

+1. The design is not modular enough
-1. Does not have any “extension points”
+    * Does not have any “extension points”
-2. Can't remove anything, even if now we know better
+    * Can't deprecate anything, even if now we know better
+2. Some existing problems
 3. Hard to map to the existing localization core structures
 4. Designed to be API only, plain text, UI, “imperative style”

+### 1. The design is not modular enough

+The "data model" is hard-coded in the standard and in the syntax.
+This makes it very rigid.

-### 1. Does not have any “extension points”
+#### 1.1 Does not have any “extension points”

 No extension points means that it is hard to add new functionality unless you are doing it in ICU itself.

 It also means most tools used to process these messages are built rigidly, and are unprepared to handle changes
-(think localization tools, liners, friendly UIs, etc.).
+(think localization tools, linters, friendly UIs, etc.).

+The most basic functionality would be adding a new formatter.
+Meantime ICU added other formatters: time intervals, measurement, lists.
+But MessageFormat did not keep up.
+And adding support for any of these new formats risks to break existing tools.

-### 2. Can't remove anything, even if now we know better
+### 1.2.
+Can't deprecate anything, even if now we know better

 ICU is old, but also very popular (right now it is the core i18n library for all major operating systems, and many products).